Dipole Antennas Include:

 The way in which the HF multi-band fan dipole operates is that each dipole presents a low impedance at the feed point at its resonant frequency.
 As the frequency moves away from the resonant frequency of one dipole, its impedance increases and it does not absorb power.

-However at the resonant frequency of another dipole, the impedance falls and it will take power from the feeder.
+Then as the frequency comes to the resonant frequency of another dipole on the overall antenna, the impedance falls and this next dipole element will take power from the feeder.

 In this way, the multi-band fan dipole will appear to have a number of resonant frequencies, each corresponding to the resonant frequency of the different dipoles.